ModiDev/CDAP-054/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 3D Action game:
-This game has three levels about the garbage categories and a mini-game about garbage disposal.
-The user has to collect the correct object to the given question.
+This game consist with three levels about the garbage categories and a mini-game about garbage disposal.
+The user has to select the correct object to the given question.

 **How to run:**
 Go to ```Assets/GarbageDisposal/Child_Action/GabageDosposal_EC/Scenes_EC``` and run ```HomePage_EC.unity``` scene